CivicActions/ssp-toolkit/docs/ssp.md

 ### Part d)

-#### LINCS specific control or LINCS Responsibility

-For personnel transfers and terminations of employees with access to the LINCS systems, third parties must notify the LINCS Director of Human Resources the same day.
-The Director of Human Resources follows the same employee transfer and/or termination procedure(s) as if the Third Party Personnel were LINCS employees.

 #### CivicActions Responsibility

-For personnel transfers and terminations of third-party personnel with access to the CivicActions systems, third parties must notify the CivicActions Director of Human Resources the same day.
-The Director of Human Resources follows the same employee transfer and/or termination procedure(s) as if the Third Party Personnel were CivicActions employees.
+For personnel transfers and terminations of third-party personnel with access to the CivicActions systems, third parties must notify the CivicActions Operations an/or Director of Human Resources the same day.
+The same employee transfer and/or termination procedure(s) are folloed as if the third party personnel were CivicActions employees.

 ### Part e)

-#### LINCS specific control or LINCS Responsibility

-Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
-The LINCS ISSO is responsible for coordinating with the Cloud Operations Manager and the Contracts Manager to include appropriate and tailored compliance verification language in contracts as required.
-Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.

 #### CivicActions Responsibility

 Compliance measures for assessing third-party personnel and/or contractors are determined on a case-by-case basis.
-The CivicActions ISSO is responsible for coordinating with the Contracts Manager and managers of external systems to include appropriate and tailored compliance verification language in contracts as required.
+CivicActions Security is responsible for coordinating with the managers of external systems to include appropriate and tailored compliance verification language in contracts as required.
 Third-party personnel are continuously monitored to ensure compliance with personnel security requirements.